mmichlin66/mmichlin66.github.io/mimcss/guide/mimcss-guide-style-property-types.md

 }
 ```

-The derived proxy interfaces are derived as follows:
+The derived proxy interfaces are defined as follows:

 ```tsx
 export interface IFilterProxy extends IGenericProxy<"filter"> {}